iamPulakesh/Reachout/README.md

 ---

 ## Features
-- Submit incident reports with up to 3 images/videos
+- Submit incident reports with up to 3 images or videos
 - View all reported incidents in a searchable table
 - Attachments stored securely in AWS S3
 - Modular Flask app using Blueprints